nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2019-9-17

+4:30pm We have bypassed the problem and most nodes (96%) are now back online.
+We are still working on it.

 1:40pm Our Saratoga hub is down causing outages in Brooklyn.
 We are looking into it at the moment.

 2019-8-17